rtphokie/geocitysorter/README.md

 Options allow you to force the most populous city, capital, or an arbitrary list of cities to be at the top of the resulting dataframe.

-Orders whatever points you give it, including across multiple states
+It orders whatever points you give it, including across multiple states

 <img src="images/Texas_Oklahoma_geopop.png" alt="drawing" width="300"/>
-first="both", rings="2"

 ## How it works